CSO Planning in Northern Kentucky

 Sanitation District No. 1 of Northern Kentucky entered into an innovative Consent Decree with the State of Kentucky and USEPA Region 4 in April 2007, the first in the nation to address wet weather issues using a watershed management approach.
 The Consent Decree, which includes 96 Combined Sewer Overflows (CSOs) and 106 Sanitary Sewer Overflows (SSOs), is aimed at achieving water quality improvements more quickly and cost-effectively by specifically allowing the District to consider all sources of water quality impairment when developing long term plans to address wet weather water quality impacts.

-Hazen and Sawyer worked with four other consultants to select planning horizons, identify levels of control and end-of-pipe metrics, define solution extents, and conduct technology screening.
+Hazen and Sawyer worked with four other consultants to select planning timeframes, identify levels of control and end-of-pipe metrics, define solution extents, and conduct technology screening.
 As part of this effort, Hazen and Sawyer developed a Microsoft Access based costing tool for developing capital, present worth, and CIP costs.
-This allowed for costing of a wide range of alternatives covering the District’s entire system at different planning horizons.
+This allowed for costing of a wide range of alternatives covering the District’s entire system at different planning timeframes.

 Our Work